The course is a combination of classical lectures, field visits and practical learning experiences.

 Medical students from universities other than UCPH should have similar qualifications as UCPH medical students.
 In effect, this means that you should be about to start your final year.

 After the application deadline the admissions committee will go through all the applications and select the course participants, based on an assessment of who will profit the most from the course.
-Priority will be given to applicants with experience from working in the field, contact to or contract with a relevant institution/organization, etc.
+Priority will be given to applicants with experience from working in the field, contact to or contract with a relevant institution/organization for the purpose of working in the field, etc.

-40 places are reserved for UCPH medical students.
-If the number of applicants exceeds this number, participants will be selected by lottery.
+Of the approximately 80 available seats, 40 are reserved for UCPH medical students.
+If the number of applying UCPH medical students exceeds this number, students will be selected by lottery.
 No letter of motivation is needed for UCPH medical students.

 We strongly encourage all other applicants to put energy and care into the letter of motivation, as this is the main selection criteria.